Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Navy and its opponents have gone over the current 43.5-point total in seven of 10 games this season.
+- Navy and its opponents have gone over the current 43-point total in seven of 10 games (70%) this season.

-- The combined points per game average of the two teams, 35.1, is 8.4 points fewer than Saturday's over/under.
+- Saturday's over/under is 7.9 points higher than the combined 35.1 PPG average of the two teams.

-- These two squads surrender a combined 68.7 points per game, 25.2 more than this contest's over/under.
+- The 68.7 points per game these two squads have allowed to opponents this season are 25.7 more than the 43 total in this contest.

-- The Midshipmen and their opponents have scored an average of 48.5 points per game in 2021, five more than Saturday's total.
+- Midshipmen games this season feature an average total of 48.5 points, a number 5.5 points higher than Saturday's over/under.

-- The 43.5-point total for this game is 10.2 points below the 53.7 points per game average total in Owls games this season.
+- In 2021, games involving the Owls have averaged a total of 53.7 points, 10.7 more than the set total in this contest.

 Navy Stats and Trends

-- This year, the Midshipmen have seven turnovers, six fewer than the Owls have takeaways (13).
+- The Midshipmen have seven giveaways this season, while the Owls have 13 takeaways .

 - Find the latest spread and moneyline odds for Navy at SISportsbook.